 Regression Results

-Regression results are suggestive that general minorities do not suffer significant earnings differences on account of their minority status, especially among younger workers.
-However, the subgroup of ‘outsider minorities’ did appear to fare worse in the job market than the more general Han group, suggesting that the finding of Table 1 that ‘outsider minorities’ pursue more education is a rational response to compensate for these disadvantages.
-This result is robust to additional testing via propensity score matching.
 To construct a useful regression test, there are several important points to consider.
 Income in the survey was measured at the household level, but many of the variables of interest are at the person level.
 To account for this, the demographic information is taken from the head of household (defined as one of the two chief income earners, either the husband or wife), who in this survey is usually male.
 However, we also account for the possibility that spousal or other family member contributions may be an important component of household income in the regressions that follow.
 Households were marked as minority if anyone in the family was coded as a minority.

-To estimate earnings, a standard Mincer wage equation is employed (see Mincer and Jovanovic 1979; Johnson and Chow 1997; Heckman et al 2003).
-A Mincer wage equation has the following form:
+To estimate earnings, we employ a variation on a Mincer wage equation (see Mincer and Jovanovic 1979; Johnson and Chow 1997; Heckman et al 2003).
+Mincer wage equations use aspects of human capital to predict wage outcomes.
+However, our dataset only contains income at the household level, so, as described above, we treat the household as one unit with the human capital characteristics of the chief income earner and then control for the presence of other income earners in the household.
+While not an ideal approach, our wage equation is robust to specification changes in accounting for extra wage earners within the household and therefore lends confidence to the approach.

+Given these considerations, our wage equation has the following form:

 lnY= β0+ β1S+ β2E+ β3E2+βX+u